“Love” of the Simple Words series.

 The current state of affairs is undeniably bleak, with an overwhelming amount of hatred, disasters, and pain.
 In light of this, there is a pressing need for something different, something that can offer solace and respite from the negativity.

 This series of works endeavors to bring forth a counterbalance – something simple, yet profoundly essential:

 By focusing on these fundamental aspects of human existence, the aim is to provide a glimmer of positivity amidst the chaos, reminding people of the enduring values that uplift and unite.

 Not canon, but a modified Trapunto technique was used to give the lettering composition a voluminous effect.
-This effect was achieved by combining jersey fabric, wadding, and cotton yarns.
+This was accomplished through a harmonious combination of jersey fabric, wadding, and cotton yarns.

-Goldwork techniques were utilized to complete the lettering composition.
-Vintage Japanese flat yarn was mixed with delicate metallic thread, resulting in a sophisticated beige-pink hue.
-The composition was further enhanced with the addition of French wire, transparent beads, and hand-twisted metallic cord.
+Goldwork techniques were employed to finalize the lettering composition.
+Vintage Japanese flat yarn was artfully combined with delicate metallic thread, resulting in a refined beige-pink hue.
+The composition was further elevated through the inclusion of French wire, transparent beads, and hand-twisted metallic cord.

-The Luneville (or tambour) technique is responsible for creating the background.
-The effect of a brushed metal surface, resembling a shield, was achieved by using a combination of Ito and Madeira threads.
+The Luneville (or tambour) technique was employed to craft the background.
+The desired effect of a brushed metal surface, reminiscent of a shield, was achieved through a skillful combination of Ito and Madeira threads.